Well-Managed Needs in CHC: What the Law Says

 If local resolution fails, formal complaint to the ICB and escalation to the Parliamentary and Health Service Ombudsman (PHSO) are available next steps.
 The PHSO's 2021 report on CHC documented systemic failure to apply consistent standards — and it upheld numerous complaints involving exactly this kind of domain rationale.

 What does this process achieve in practice?
 Nationally, only around 13% of local resolution requests result in a grant of eligibility.
-With professional advocacy representation, Beacon CHC — NHS England's appointed provider of free CHC information and advice — reports a 70–75% success rate at that same stage (Beacon CHC).
+Independent advocacy providers report a 70–75% success rate at that same stage when families are professionally represented.
 Professional framing of the argument, with framework citations, changes the outcome.

 What we've seen work: Families who succeed at local resolution almost always come with a written document — not just verbal arguments.
 A one or two page analysis that names the domain, quotes the paragraph, and describes the "but for" scenario forces assessors to respond on the record.
 It also creates a paper trail for the PHSO if needed.